a camper on the road surrounded by mountains and trees

 Renting a Vehicle in Canada

-If you’re using a credit card to for your collision coverage auto insurance, you just want to make sure it will cover you in Canada.
+If you’re using a credit card for your collision coverage auto insurance, you just want to make sure it will cover you in Canada.

 Travel Insurance